corda/corda-docs-portal/content/en/platform/corda/4.6/open-source/app-upgrade-notes.md

 that causes transaction details to be converted to a PDF and sent to a particular printer.
 This would be an inappropriate feature to put into shared business logic, but it makes perfect sense to put into a user-specific app they developed themselves.

-If your flows could benefit from being extended in this way, read “[Configuring Responder Flows](flow-overriding.md)” to learn more.
+If your flows could benefit from being extended in this way, read [Configuring Responder Flows](flow-overriding.md) to learn more.

 ### Step 12.
 Possibly update vault state queries